 It is but the beginning, for Kal-El undertakes numerous feats of heroism - stopping a cat-burglar using gigantic magnets to scale the Solow Building, intercepting a boatload of bank-robbers, rescuing a cat from a tree, and rescuing Air Force One when a lighting strike shatters its portside engine and wing.The next morning, he returns to the Fortress of Solitude and consults the spirit of Jor-El to convey the emotions he felt upon making his full power known.
 Jor-El urges him to be circumspect in his power and praises him for what he has learned so far.

+After that busy night, Superman dominates the news about this astounding man doing his good deeds with seemingly impossible abilities.
 Watching the news about the stranger, Lex Luthor sees his arrival as a natural challenge, considering that Superman would surely have the inclination and the power to interfere with his scheme, and the criminal mastermind vows to destroy all that the stranger represents.
 Perry White, for his part, makes discovering the red-and-blue stranger the #1 priority of the Planet and sends his entire staff scurrying to find any scrap of information about "this flying whatchamacallit."
 Lois, however, scoops everyone when she gets a note requesting a dinner date at her penthouse from "a friend."

 The dinner date takes place and as part of the interview, Kal-El gives Lois a ride in the sky - a flight that becomes almost a romantic dance as the two begin falling in love.
 Kal-El returns Lois to her apartment and the two bid reluctant goodbye.
 Lois quietly dubs him a true super man - and uses the term to identify the stranger in her subsequent front-page story.
 Luthor reads it and remembers a scientific theory; Superman's homeworld would be of a molecular construction that would be affected by the unique radiation of a yellow sun, and that meteors from Krypton upon landing on Earth would be affected to the point of emitting a radiation that would affect only Kryptonians.
 Such a meteorite was found in Addis Ababa, Ethiopia.
 Miss Tessmacher is skeptical, as even with "the rock," Superman could see them coming from a mile away.
 But the interview hints at another weakness: Superman has difficulty seeing through lead.
 With their plan in place, they plan a trip to Ethiopia.